Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Faaddev-Jackiw (FJ) path integral approach

 \section{Faaddev-Jackiw (FJ) path integral approach}

-The FJ approach was introduced in \cite{Faddeev:1988qp} to handle canonical quantization in constrained systems; and it has been developed in the path integral formulation in \cite{Huang:2009zzc,PhysRevD.75.025025,Toms:2015lza}.\footnote{However, the previous literature formulates the path integral in a gauge-dependent matter, which is not compatible with the perspective neutral approach to relational observables we se.
+The FJ approach was introduced in \cite{Faddeev:1988qp} to handle canonical quantization in second-class constrained systems; and it has been developed in the path integral formulation in \cite{Huang:2009zzc,PhysRevD.75.025025,Toms:2015lza}.\footnote{However, the previous literature formulates the path integral in a gauge-dependent matter, which is not compatible with the perspective neutral approach to relational observables.
 A gauge invariant formulation of the path integral in other systems has been treated in e.g. \cite{Parker:2009uva,DeWitt:1964mxt,DeWitt:1967yk,DeWitt:1967ub,DeWitt:1975ys,DeWitt:2003pm,Kunstatter:1991ds}.
-It would be worth developing the previous formulations with a relational path integral, as we mention in Sec. \ref{ssec:outlook}.} As an advantage over other methods, there is no classification of primary and secondary constraints as in Dirac's approach, so they can be treated the same way; and there is no need for weak and strong equalities \cite{Toms:2015lza}.
+It would be worth developing the previous formulations with a relational path integral, as we mention in Sec. \ref{ssec:outlook}.} As an advantage over other methods, there is no classification of primary and secondary constraints as in Dirac's approach, so they can be treated the same way.
 This method agrees with Dirac quantization with appropriate ordering (similar to reduced phase space quantization, e.g. \cite{Kunstatter:1991ds,faddeev1969feynman}).
-As we will see, there is an intuitive understanding about the canonical phase space constraints in terms of a particle moving on a constrained surface in phase space, found in more general theories by \cite{Toms:2015lza}.
+Instead of performing quantization in the boundary theory, we will use it to implement constraints which lead to gauging the chord symmetry (\ref{eq:constraints Okuyama}, \ref{eq:constraints Xu case}) there is an intuitive understanding about the canonical phase space constraints in terms of a particle moving in a constrained surface in phase space, found in more general theories by \cite{Toms:2015lza}.